EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/Admin/settings.rst

 Set a URL to be used for this CDR solution.
 Multiple URLs may be defined, seperated with a comma (",").
 This is optional, for high availability purposes.

-In Production, update the URL to point to https://CDRServerIPAddress
+In Production, update the URL to point to https://CDRServerIPAddress:8008

 Activation Key
 --------------

-This provider requires an activation key in order to connect and use the CDR cloud-based solution.
-Enter the key provided by Opswat to use this CDR solution.
+This is an **optional** field, which should include the API Key, in case such key exists.

 Named Policies
 ==============